simonscmap/CMAP_docs/_build/html/_sources/catalog/datasets/Chlorophyll_REP.rst.txt

 How to Acknowledge
 ******************

-E.U.
+Data provided by: E.U.
 Copernicus Marine Service Information

 *Volpe, G., S. Colella, V. Forneris, C. Tronconi, and R. Santoleri: The Mediterranean